exdata-inc/synerex_sxutil/README.md

 - After `register_node` call, you must call `tokio::spawn(sxutil::start_keep_alive_with_cmd(cmd_func: Option<fn(nodeapi::KeepAliveCommand, String)>));` to start keep-alive.

+## Rust Ver.
+Known Issues:

+- Message time out is not working.
+- Some variables were cloned for workaround.
+- Some functions are not working (comment outed).

 sxutil is a Utility Library to support Synerex Server/Client development.